Yersinia Infection

 • bloody diarrhea (often occurs in children)

 Symptoms start an average of 3 to 7 days after exposure to the bacteria.
-In some cases, the infection is wrongly diagnosed as appendicitis.
+In some cases, the infection can cause pain in the right lower side of the abdomen, which can look like appendicitis.
 If you have severe cramps or severe diarrhea, see your doctor.
 Sometimes a person can be infected and have no symptoms.

-Yersinia are spread by the fecal-oral route.
+Yersinia bacteria can be found in the stomach or intestinal tract of people and animals.
+The bacteria are spread by the fecal-oral route, meaning contaminated feces/poop particles are passed to the mouth.
 Fecal material from infected humans or animals can get into our mouths by:

 • contact with the feces of domestic or wild animals, including pets and farm animals that is not followed by proper hand washing.
 Pets may also have fecal matter on their hair or fur that is transferred to our hands when we touch them.